RBrooksDK/MSE1/04_Boolean_Algebra/04_Exercises.md

 Let $C$ be 1 if your car is faster than the police car, 0 if not.

+a.
 Create a function $F$ that returns 1 if you get a speeding ticket, 0 if you do not.
 <details>
 <br>
 <summary> </summary>
 $F(A,B,C) = A \cdot B \cdot \overline{C}$

 $F(A,B,C) = A \cdot B \cdot 1$ if you are not into car chases.
 </details>
 <br>